Last updated November 9, 2023

 The transfer of data overseas generally occurs due to our use of cloud services to store and process information.
-Due to the nature of our Services, the processing of your personal information is likely to occur outside of Australia (unless we have agreed otherwise with your Accredited Practitioner or our Client).
+Due to the nature of our Services, the processing of your personal information may occur outside of Australia (unless we have agreed otherwise with your Accredited Practitioner or our Client).
 That processing occurs through third parties.

 You should ask your Accredited Practitioner and the processing Client whether they disclose personal information to a recipient that may be located outside of Australia.

 USERS IN THE EEA & UK: Your data will be hosted securely in either Germany or Australia in alignment with the processing Client’s instructions, so if you are a UK user your personal data will be transferred out of the UK.